Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 This process is as straightforward as it gets.

-If the name is already in use and you’re struggling to develop a unique name, Incfile even has a business name generator tool.
+If the name is already in use and you’re struggling to develop a unique name, Bizee even has a business name generator tool.

 Choosing a brandable business name is really important.
 So make sure you don’t rush through this step.